pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 --ignored-argument-names
 """"""""""""""""""""""""
-*Argument names that match this expression will be ignored.
-Default to name with leading underscore.*
+*Argument names that match this expression will be ignored.*

 **Default:**  ``re.compile('_.*|^ignored_|^unused_')``